sdiehl/stephendiehl.com/posts/libra.md

 infrastructure in the last decade.
 For retail consumers in the European Union, moving money is simply a non-issue.
 It can be done simply with a standard smartphone in seconds with traditional infrastructure.
-For large corporate treasury debarments there are different mechanisms and regulations involved for moving large quantities of money.
+For large corporate treasury department there are different mechanisms and regulations involved for moving large quantities of money.

 There is no technical reason that cross border payments could also not settle